Preon1/Prime-numbers-polar-plotter/README.md

 - **Polar plot visualization**: Creates a PNG image showing primes in polar coordinates
 - **Configurable rendering**: Adjust image size, display radius, and point size for different visual effects
 - **Gradient drawing**: Points grow larger toward the edge and use gradient rendering for smooth appearance
+- **Color version**: Points might alter the color based on their last digit

 ![showcase in motion](./example.gif)